nt0xa/russtone.io/source/_posts/isomnihack-teaser-2017-mindreader.md

 }
 ```

-First also according to JNI Oracle documentation the first argument of this function is `JNIEnv* env` and the second is `jobject obj`.
+Also according to JNI Oracle documentation the first argument of this function is `JNIEnv* env` and the second is `jobject obj`.
 The rest of arguments is arguments from java i.e. `Context paramContext, byte[] paramArrayOfByte1, byte[] paramArrayOfByte2)`.
 Now our function looks like this:

 ```c
 int __fastcall Java_ch_scrt_hiddenservice_MainActivity_encrypt(int env, int obj, int paramContext, int paramArrayOfByte1, int paramArrayOfByte2)